SayanDasguptaSDG/RestAssured_BDD_Practice/README.md

-RestAssured practice with Behavior Driver Developement (BDD) Framework
+RestAssured practice with Behavior Driver Development (BDD) Framework

 To execute with maven: